vporubsky/CaGraph/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Examples of using the package will be added here.
+Additional screenshots, code examples and demos will be included formally in documentation.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Documentation to be added.

 <!-- LICENSE -->